BroJenuel-Visual-Studio/laravel-extension-pack/README.md

 ## About

-This is an extension pack for Laravel Projects.
+This is an extension pack for Laravel Projects, this is really good collection of extension that is really useful for developing laravel projects.

 **Enjoy!**